SAP Autism Inclusion Pledge

 The SAP Autism Inclusion Pledge initiative aims to re-shape thinking about employment possibilities for individuals on the autism spectrum.

 Join a growing number of organizations who are in a journey to be more autism-inclusive by participating in the SAP Autism Inclusion Pledge!
 Once you sign-up for this complimentary program, you'll receive access to a treasure trove of resources to help you start, expand, or enhance your program.

-Check out the recent SAP Purpose Network Live 5-part series, "SAP Autism at Work: Accelerating Workforce Inclusion" to learn about an increased interest to hire autistic individuals and tap into a highly skilled group of workers, who are often overlooked, and find themselves underemployed or unemployed.
+Check out the SAP Purpose Network Live 5-part series, "SAP Autism at Work: Accelerating Workforce Inclusion" to learn about an increased interest to hire autistic individuals and tap into a highly skilled group of workers, who are often overlooked, and find themselves underemployed or unemployed.

 Dive into SAP’s best practices to accelerate your autism inclusion journey.

 Be Inspired – Take the Pledge – Make an Impact